How to achieve product-market fit before you design anything

 “You can’t grow a product that hasn’t reached product-market fit.” -Arjun Sethi, Senior Director of Product Management, Growth, and Emerging Products at Yahoo

 How to achieve product-market fit

 If you want to build a product with value, you must first understand who’ll be using that product and why.
 Ideas are nice to have.
 But in business, it’s never officially a good idea until the market has validated it.
 Developing a valuable product or service takes up resources, which is why exploratory research is vital.
+Growth experiments can help, through the establishment of a systematic and repeatable experimentation process.
 Before committing to development, companies need confidence they’re solving a problem that genuinely needs a solution.

 Related reading: Generative vs. evaluation research

 When exploratory research processes aren’t thorough enough, and insights aren’t clear, companies end up spending millions of dollars building products that are merely “nice to have.”
 These products take up more resources to explain and sell because users will have to be educated about their need for the product before they’re even ready to consider using or buying.